ChristuRufina/ChristuRufina/README.md

 * 🌍  I'm based in Chennai,TamilNadu
 * ✉️  You can contact me at [christurufina@gmail.com](mailto:christurufina@gmail.com)
-* ⚡  Secretly an UI/UX enthusiast
+* ⚡  Secretly a UI/UX enthusiast

 ### Skills